dec1costello/Golf/TOUR_Championship_2011/README.md

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)

 I explore the data and start to feature engineer to help understand, clean, and refine the dataset.
 It guides model choice and assumption validation, while also revealing insights through visualization.
 By addressing data quality and understanding patterns early, here I establish a strong foundation for the rest of my project.
-For example, before making a model to look at SG at a shot level basis, we can analyize SG at a round, hole, and drive basis by find the average score to help us make assumptions later.
+For example, we can start exploring SG at a round, hole, and drive level to help us make assumptions when we eventually build a model to look at SG at a shot level basis.

 ### [SG per Round](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/StrokesGainedPerRound.ipynb)

 In this analysis, I examine the distribution of Strokes Gained for each round of the Championship, providing insights into player performance trends throughout the tournament.
-By analyzing the Strokes Gained data, we gain valuable insights into how players fared across different rounds, shedding light on key patterns and trends in their gameplay strategies.
+By analyzing the Strokes Gained data, we gain valuable insights into how players fared across different rounds, shedding light on key patterns and trends in their gameplay strategies and tough pin locations.

 #### Key Insights

 * All rounds have a promising mean of 0
-* Round 3 seemed to be the most chaotic, as there was a significant variance in player performance throughout the day.
+* Round 3 seemed to be the most chaotic, as there was a significant variance in player performance throughout the day

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">